Stringtown, Butler County, Missouri

 Stringtown is an unincorporated community in Butler County, in the U.S. state of Missouri.

 The community is on Missouri Route M one mile east of Beaverdam Creek.

 According to tradition, Stringtown was named for the "string" or line of customers to a local bootleg liquor outlet.

+On April 3, 2014, an F0 tornado struck Stringtown.
+A mobile home had about half of its roof removed and a few tree limbs were broken.